sergiomarquezdev/acestream-docker-home/README.md

 [Leer documentación en Español](README_es.md)

-This project facilitates the deployment of Acestream within a Docker container, using Ubuntu 18.04 (Bionic Beaver) to ensure compatibility with the version of Acestream used.
+This project facilitates the deployment of Acestream within a Docker container, using Ubuntu 22.04 and Python 3.10 to ensure compatibility with the version of Acestream used.

 Acestream is a popular platform for live streaming that allows users to share and view video content through